jaanga/jaanga.github.io/documents/jaanga-practice-notes/hyper-productive-organizations.md

 ### Solutions/Tools

 * Meet-ups, get-togethers and wonderful parties
-* Make certain that work is resume-able
+* Make certain that eork is resume-able
 	* People can have assigned tasks
 	* Good works are recorded for posterity.
 	* Interesting work is lauded.